Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 ##### Done

+* Move glyph with mouse click
+* Move glyph by selecting a point, then another, and translate the first over the second
 * Make scrollable the point frame list
 * When hovering a FrameSPoint, turn the correspondent arrow a different color
 * When clicking a FrameSPoint, set that as selectedSP